The treatment options for bladder cancer largely depend on how advanced the cancer is.

-After surgery, you should be given a single dose of chemotherapy, directly into your bladder, using a catheter.
+After surgery, you may be given a single dose of chemotherapy, directly into your bladder, using a catheter.
 The solution is kept in your bladder for around an hour before being drained away.

 Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within two weeks.

 You should be offered follow-up appointments at three months and nine months to check your bladder, using a cystoscopy.
 If your cancer returns after six months and is small, you may be offered a treatment called fulguration.
 This involves using an electric current to destroy the cancer cells.

 People with intermediate-risk non-muscle-invasive bladder cancer should be offered a course of at least six doses of chemotherapy.
 The liquid is placed directly into your bladder, using a catheter, and kept there for around an hour before being drained away.

 You should be offered follow-up appointments at three months, nine months, 18 months, then once every year.
 At these appointments, your bladder will be checked using a cystoscopy.
 If your cancer returns within five years, you'll be referred back to a specialist urology team.